Kwan-Ho-Kim/GADT/README.md

 6. **Adjust Settings**: Configure colliders, reposition `RenderCam` object,
 7. **Update Control Parameters**: In `User Interface` component from `Canvas` object, adjust control parameters.

-## Demo
-For demo, we provide the part of a digital twin environment, Gongeoptap DT.
-And the keypoints for that environment (i.e. dataset $\mathcal{D}$ in the paper) is also provided.
-1. Play the game in `SceneSelect` scene
-2. Click `run1` and `Next` button
-3. Change `Const` strategy to `Exponential` (You can leave the other settings)
-4. Click `Optimize` button and start the calibration
-5. Click `Export` button to save camera parameters of certain step (saved in Demo directory)

-## Cite